1iveowl/SSDP.UPnP.PCL/README.md

 This library is created for [Reactive Extensions](http://reactivex.io/ "Reactive Extensions").
 As SSDP deals with a stream of messages continuously coming in, Rx IMHO provides a much more elegant programming paradigm than what exists already.
 Sure the Rx learning curve can feel a bit steep at first, but it is worth the effort.

-This library is created for .NET Standard 1.2 making it modern and ready for the future.
-Also, the library seeks to balance broad compatibility with simplicity by supporting only the most recent platforms - i.e. iOS, Android, UWP, .NET Core 1.0+ and .NET 4.5.1+ and Mono.
+This library is created for .NET Standard 2.0 making it modern and ready for the future.
+Also, the library seeks to balance broad compatibility with simplicity by supporting only the most recent platforms - i.e. iOS, Android, UWP (16299+), .NET Core 1.0+ and .NET 4.6.1+ and Mono.
 So no support for older versions of Windows Phone or Silver Light for this library.

 This project is based on [SocketLite.PCL](https://github.com/1iveowl/SocketLite.PCL) for cross platform TCP sockets support, that uses the "Bait and Switch" pattern.
 To read about "Bait and Switch" I can recoomend reading this great short blog post: [The Bait and Switch PCL Trick](http://log.paulbetts.org/the-bait-and-switch-pcl-trick/).